 By contrast, our Jade Oolong, made with a bit more tea than necessary, and somewhat hotter water, and left to steep just a bit longer than usual, will make a very high test brew, one particularly suited to those mornings when I am feeling less energetic than usual.

 Why isn’t Little Red Cup Tea able to offer decaffeinated tea?
 Simple– we’re a small, family operated company, and low-volume decaffeination properly done is not economically feasible.
-For our customers who want organic and Fair Trade tea, we offer Tea Flowers–which aren’t technically tea, but they do come from the tea plant itself, and are essentially caffeine free, coming in at one half of one percent by weight, the same as you would find in any commercial decaffeinated tea.
+For our customers who want organic and Fair Trade tea without caffeine, we offer Tea Flowers–which aren’t technically tea, but they do come from the tea plant itself, and are essentially caffeine free, coming in at one half of one percent by weight, the same as you would find in any commercial decaffeinated tea.

 |Camellia Flowers||Practically 0|